 5.1 LAW SCHOOL SERVICES

 Computer Lab: The Law School operates a computer lab on the third floor of the Library (Room 305B).
 The lab contains ten computers running Microsoft Windows.
-All computers have Microsoft Word, WordPerfect, Excel, Internet Explorer, Adobe Acrobat Reader, and Secure Shell software.
-The lab contains two laser printers and a scanner.
-The Lab Manager is generally on duty weekdays from 8:00 a.m. to 4:30 p.m.
-Additional coverage is provided on evenings and weekends.
-If you have questions, you can see the Lab Manager, or send an email to firstname.lastname@example.org.
+All computers have Microsoft Office, Internet Explorer, and Adobe Acrobat Reader.
+The lab contains laser printers and a scanner.
+The Lab Manager is generally on duty weekdays from 8:00 a.m. to 4:30 p.m. and additional coverage is provided on evenings and weekends.
+If you have questions, you can see the Lab Manager, or send an email to the Help Desk (email@example.com).

-Printing: Students currently enrolled at the Law School are allowed to print 1,200 pages a year free of charge.
+Printing: Students currently enrolled at the Law School are allotted 1,200 pages a year free of charge.
 After the first 1,200 pages, students are charged 5 cents per page.
-Members of Journals and Moot Court and Research Assistants are allotted an additional allocation for printing jobs connected to those projects.
-Questions regarding printing accounts should be directed to the Director of IT.
+Research Assistants and students on Journals, on the Moot Court Board or who qualify for the final or semi-final rounds of the Moot Court Competition are allotted an additional allocation for printing jobs connected to those projects upon request to the Help Desk (firstname.lastname@example.org).

 The Law School Local Area Network: All study carrels, reading tables on the north side of the Wilson Reading Room, and tables in the book stacks on the upper floors of the library have Ethernet connections, which allow students to connect to the local area network and gain access to laser printers, the Internet, Lexis, and Westlaw.
 To connect your laptop to the network, you need a 10/100baseT Ethernet adapter and cable.
-Most Apple and PC laptops have built-in Ethernet support, but some laptops require a PC card (PCMCIA) adapter.
-Many of the student study areas are covered by the Law School’s 802.11b wireless network as well.
+Many Apple and PC laptops have built-in Ethernet support, but some laptops may require an adapter.
+Many of the student study areas are covered by the Law School’s wireless network as well.
 Students with an integrated or add-on wireless card should be able to access the Internet from most study areas in the building.

 The Law School uses DHCP to assign IP addresses dynamically.
 Instructions on configuring your laptop to use DHCP are available in the computer labs and at Orientation.
-If you wish to access the network both at the Law School and in a dorm room, you may need to switch your network settings when you move from one location to another.
+If you wish to access the network both at the Law School and your residence, you may need to switch your network settings when you move from one location to another.

-Computers in the Library: The Library provides computers in the John P. Wilson Reading Room on the second floor and on floors 4, 5 and 6 for searching the Library Catalog and databases, web searching, and checking email.
+Computers in the Library: In addition to the Computer Lab, the Library provides computers in the John P. Wilson Reading Room on the second floor and on floors 4, 5 and 6 for searching the Library Catalog and databases, web searching, and checking email.
 Your CNet ID and password are required for access to these computers.

 LexisNexis and Westlaw: Students will receive their LexisNexis and Westlaw passwords at introductory training classes early in the Autumn quarter.

-Computer Passwords: Law students have four sets of passwords:
+Computer Passwords: Law students have five sets of passwords:

 - CNetID and password: You need these credentials to check your email and authenticate to the wireless network, as well as to access many of the University’s online services.